Print

 Instructions

-4. Add the cold butter and pulse until it is beaded and incorporated – about 30 seconds of pulsing.
+5. Add the cold butter and pulse until it is beaded and incorporated – about 30 pulses.

-5. Add the apple cider vinegar and the ice cold water (just place water into a bowl of ice and scoop from there).
-Pulse until combined and it forms a moist but crumbly dough.
+6. Add the apple cider vinegar and the ice cold water (just scoop water from the ice water bowl).
+Pulse until combined and it forms a moist but crumbly dough, about 15-20 pulses.
 Test it by pinching some of it between your fingers.
 It should easily stick together.
 If it’s too dry, add 1/2 Tbsp of ice cold water at a time until it sticks. (you do NOT want it sticking to your fingers, just to itself – if it sticks to your fingers then it’s too sticky, add a bit of flour if this is the case).

-7. Once ready, preheat the oven to 350ºF then form the pie crust.
-Generously flour a clean surface and put the dough disk onto the surface.
-Roll it out until it is about 13-14 inches wide.
-During this process, fix any cracks by squeezing the dough together in the cracked areas.
-Gently transfer it to a pie dish and fold the excess edges of the dough under itself to create a thicker crust around the edges.
+3. Working fairly quickly (you don’t want the crust at room temp for too too long), place the rolled out crust into the pie dish.
+Fold the excess edges of the dough under itself to create a thicker crust around the edges.
+Fix any cracks by squeezing the dough together in the cracked areas.
 For any areas that have a ton of excess dough, either trim it off or transfer it to an area that is thinner.
 Create pattern of your liking with the crust, whether with a fork or by pinching it to create a fluted pattern.
-Place the crust in the refrigerator while you prepare the filling.

 Equipment